 Vietnamese Foreign Minister Nguyen Duy Trinh has paid a four-day official to the Philippines to discuss trade and strengthening relations.

-Vietnamese Foreign Minister Nguyen Duy Trinh has paid a four-day official to the Philippines to discuss trade and strengthening relations.
+Background: Vietnamese Foreign Minister Nguyen Duy Trinh has paid a four-day official to the Philippines to discuss trade and strengthening relations.
 He arrived on Friday (6 January) from Kuala Lumpur where he had talks with Malaysian leaders on improving bi-lateral relations.

 SYNOPSIS: As the aircraft carrying the Vietnamese foreign minister arrived at Manila airport his opposite number in the Philippines government, Foreign Minister Carlos Romulo, was waiting to greet him.
 It was the first visit by a Vietnamese foreign minister since the two countries established diplomatic relations in July 1976.